-5 Ways to Be a Better Queer in the New Year | QSaltLake Magazine
+5 ways to be a better queer in the new year | QSaltLake Magazine

 - Serve as a mentor for LGBTQ youth

-It may seem like the world is a more accepting place than ever for LGBTQ youth (and on the whole it is), but there are still kids out there who struggle not only with their sexual orientation and identity but also with friends, family, teachers and authority figures that refuse to accept them as they are – and that’s where you come in.
+It seems like the world is a more accepting place than ever for LGBTQ youth (and on the whole it is), but there are still kids who struggle not only with their sexual orientation and identity but also with acceptance of friends, family, teachers, etc. — that’s where you come in.
 If you’re a successful queer person, contact your local school district to find out how you can speak at Gay-Straight Alliance meetings to let these youth who may be having a hard time know that it does, in fact, get better.
 Moreover, programs like Live Out Loud’s Homecoming Project helps connect high school alumni to their alma maters, making it easier for you to reach out and inspire.
-You’ll make a bigger difference than you realize, I promise.
+You’ll make a more significant difference than you realize, I promise.

 - Spend more money at LGBTQ-owned businesses

-I’m not recommending you stop spending your money at hetero-owned business – though I’m sure there’s a faction of us out there who would recommend that – but rather take some time to research your local retailers and restaurants to see who’s family.
+I’m not recommending you stop spending your money at hetero-owned businesses, though I’m sure there’s a faction of us out there who would suggest that – but instead take some time to research your local retailers and restaurants to see who’s family.
 Many times you can glean this information by word of mouth or just a little digging on social media.
 When we support each other personally and professionally, our communities are stronger.
 Just look at what we did to San Francisco.
 And New York.
-And L.A.
-And Miami…
+And Los Angeles.
+And Miami.

 - Stand up for yourself and your sexual orientation